aminekaabachi/aminekaabachi.github.io/source/_posts/2020/2020-10-02-building-python-sdk-for-azure-databricks.md

 I used [pytest](https://docs.pytest.org/en/stable/contents.html) and [coveralls](https://coveralls.io/) for the two steps.
 Env variables for my Azure Databricks test workspaces are provided and the values are aggregated from [Github repo secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).

-I also included a workflow to automatically publish the package when a release is make:
+I also included a workflow to automatically publish the package when a release is made:

 ```yml
 name: Publish to PyPI